Cookie Decorating Tools & Materials: What You Actually Need to Start

 Simple tools that make the decorating process much easier.

-What Can Be Replaced
+Which Cookie Decorating Tools Can Be Replaced

 These tools can be convenient, but they are not strictly necessary at the beginning.